tsfu/airlog/README.md

  - Also, they have a good flight log input system, populating departure/arrival airports and times (not accurate though) from flight number.
 It's easier to add flights on their platform since you only need a date and flight number (compared to all maunal inputs on AirLog).
  - Go to Settings -> Export, where you can download your data into a .csv file.
  - Use the black "Import from myFlightRadar24" button to add trips in that .csv to Airlog UI.

+You can export and then covert App In The Air data into myFR24 using a python tool, see [this converter](https://github.com/ffuuugor/myfr24-converter) to learn more.

 When a user lands on the page for the first time (their trips are empty), there is also a "demo" button which adds sample trips to showcase the UI.
 With trips populated, they may search/filter/sort table from the UI.
 The table sort is adopted from `Sortable` lib [here](https://github.com/tofsjonas/sortable).
 Note this sort is UI only, and will not save or affect actual storage.